JCash/jctest/docs/index.md

 # jctest

 A C++ single header only test library implementing a GTEST-like API.
-The library was build as a light weight replacement for googletest.
+The library was build as a lightweight replacement for googletest.

 ## Example usage